Some Uses for a Trust in Estate Planning

 What trusts are great for is things that generate ongoing income without a lot of involvement.
 So what we call passive investments, rental property, you know certain interests in corporations or companies that are not active interests but basically just shared interests, things like limited partnership interests, things like that.

-The other good side to having a trust as opposed to certain other vehicles is that a trust is always a private document.
+The other good side to having a trust as opposed to certain other vehicles is that it is always a private document.
 So the existence will only be acknowledged by records down at the courthouse that show the title is being held by that trust.
 At no point will a trust itself typically ever be recorded or provided to anyone as part of any proceeding.
 So in terms of how things are going to be handled after your death, you can include all of that in a trust the same as you could a will, but no one will ever know exactly what those arrangements are except the trustee, the person that you designated to be in charge of the trust after you’re gone.
 And so there’s some merit to that, basically it allows you to have some privacy.
 And again especially in situations where there’s lots of family members and we’re dealing with lots of family property, it certainly makes some sense to have some or all of those assets put into a trust.

 The final reason that most people want to put things into a trust is for taxation purposes.
 I’m not an accountant and I wouldn’t give you tax advice, but again if you’ve got your tax advisors suggesting that certain things ought to be taken out of your name, a trust is the normal avenue whereby we can help you do that.
 Doesn’t mean the assets are unavailable or unreachable in some way, either by you or by somebody else.
 But it certainly allows you to have that income or those assets not in your personal name, and there may be some merit or reasons why you would want to do that.

 Again, typically we handle trusts on a flat rate basis depending on the types of trust we’re dealing with.
 So we can give you a quote as to how much it’s going to cost you upfront.
-Call us for an appointment today, set up a time that we can sit down and talk about things and we can make some decisions on how we can combine both estate planning and trusts to accomplish what you want to accomplish with your estate, thank you.
+Call us for an appointment today at 800-929-1725 to set up a time that we can sit down and talk about things and we can make some decisions on how we can combine both estate planning and trusts to accomplish what you want to accomplish with your estate, thank you.